Cryptocurrency wallet: Software wallets

 Third-party internet services called online wallets or webwallets offer similar functionality but may be easier to use.
 In this case, credentials to access funds are stored with the online wallet provider rather than on the user's hardware.
 As a result, the user must have complete trust in the online wallet provider.
-A malicious provider or a breach in server security may cause entrusted bitcoins to be stolen.
+A malicious provider or a breach in server security may cause entrusted crypto to be stolen.
 An example of such a security breach occurred with Mt.
 Gox in 2011.

 Cold storage

 A paper wallet with a banknote-like design.
 Both the private key and the address are visible in text form and as 2D barcodes.

 A paper wallet with the address visible for adding or checking stored funds.
 The part of the page containing the private key is folded over and sealed.

 A brass token with a private key hidden beneath a tamper-evident security hologram.
 A part of the address is visible through a transparent part of the hologram.